PeachyPeachSM64/sm64ex-omm/README.md

 - **Windows**:

-  - Open an MSYS2 terminal.
-To do so, open the **Windows Start** menu, type `mingw` and select `MSYS2 MinGW 64-bit`.

-  - The first time, install the builder by cloning the *master* branch with this command:<br>`git clone https://github.com/PeachyPeachSM64/sm64ex-omm.git -b master`

-  - Move to the created directory and open it in Windows Explorer by executing the following command:<br>`cd sm64ex-omm; explorer .`

-  - If it's not already done, in Windows Explorer, click on the **View** tab, then check **File name extensions**.
-This option will allow you to rename files properly.
+  - Run the previously downloaded script by double-clicking on it.
+It will create a folder named `sm64ex-omm-test`, download the builer and install the dependencies.

-  - Place your copy of the **Super Mario 64 US ROM** inside it, next to the Python script `omm_builder.py`, and rename it `baserom.us.z64`.
+  - Once done, open the folder created and place your copy of the **Super Mario 64 US ROM** inside it, next to the Python script `omm_builder.py`, and rename it `baserom.us.z64`.

 - **Linux**: